CutTheCrapTech/email-gateway-cloudflare/packages/cloudflare-worker/docs/TESTING.md

 ## Continuous Integration

 The test suite is an integral part of the CI pipeline defined in `.github/workflows/ci.yaml`.
-Every push and pull request triggers the `npm run ci` command, which includes running the full test suite.
+Every push and pull request triggers the `pnpm run ci` command, which includes running the full test suite.
 This ensures that no code that breaks the existing functionality is merged.